Death Wish V: The Face of Death: Plot

 Paul plans to return to his vigilante methods and is assisted by Hoyle, who learns his department has been corrupted by Tommy.
 Paul poisons Chicki with cyanide disguised as sugar in a cannoli.
 He then kills Freddie with a remote-controlled explosive soccer ball.
-Tommy finds out from an informant that Paul is the vigilante killer, known for series of slayings and will be going after him for killing Olivia.
-The informant, revealed to be Vasquez, tries to kill Paul himself.
-However, Paul gets the upper hand and kills him.
+Tommy finds out from Vasquez, who is his informant, that Paul is a vigilante and will be going after him for killing Olivia.
+Vasquez tries to kill Paul himself; however, Paul gets the upper hand and kills him.

 Hoyle arrives and finds that Tommy wants both him and Paul dead.
 Hoyle tells Paul he must never see him again, and Paul agrees.
-Using Chelsea as a bait, Tommy puts three henchmen named Frankie, Mickey and Angel (the same three thugs who murdered Paul's wife and raped his daughter twenty years earlier) to guard the dress factory.
-Once Paul gets inside, he uses a forklift as a bait to trick the henchmen.
-They manage to destroy it, but Paul appears behind them and shoots Angel's shotgun away from his hands, but shoots both Frankie and Mickey dead.
-After Paul makes Angel tell him where Chelsea is, he wraps Angel in plastic wrapper.
-Meanwhile, Chelsea makes a getaway and Sal and Tommy go after her, but Tommy sends Sal to go after Paul.
-While searching for Paul, Sal accidentally shoots Angel to death.
-After Sal finds Paul, the latter shoots causing Sal to fall fatally backward into a garment shredding machine.
-Paul finds Tommy, and makes him beg for mercy.
+Using Chelsea as a bait, Tommy has henchmen named Frankie, Mickey and Angel guard the dress factory.
+Once Paul gets inside, he uses a forklift as a distraction.
+The henchmen destroy it, but Paul appears behind them, disarms Angel, and shoots Frankie and Mickey dead.
+Paul makes Angel tell him where Chelsea is and wraps Angel in plastic wrapper.
+Chelsea makes a getaway.
+Sal and Tommy go after her, but Tommy sends Sal after Paul.
+While searching for Paul, Sal accidentally shoots Angel dead.
+Paul shoots Sal into a garment shredding machine.
 Lt.
 King arrives, but is wounded by Tommy.

-Armed with Angel's shotgun, Paul corners Tommy and knocks him into an liming pool, where he disintegrates.
-King thanks Paul for saving his life and Paul gives Angel's shotgun to him.
-Paul goes to rejoin Chelsea, calling out to the injured King, "Hey Lieutenant, if you need any help, give me a call".
-The film ends with a freeze-frame of him walking.
+Armed with Angel's shotgun, Paul corners Tommy and knocks him into a liming pool, where he disintegrates.
+King thanks Paul for saving his life.
+Paul goes to rejoin Chelsea, calling out to the injured King, "Hey, Lieutenant, if you need any help, give me a call".

-Unfilmed alternate ending

-In the original draft of the screenplay, Tommy O'Shea received a more merciful death by engaging in a shootout with Kersey gaining the upper hand by shooting apart the glass ceiling above O'Shea's head causing the glass to cut up O'Shea's face.
-Kersey would then finish O'Shea by shooting him in the chest.